Alec Guinness

 Unframed art giclée print, printed on 310gsm fine art museum-quality matte paper, made from 100% cotton, using archival pigment inks for longevity.

-Also available as part of a group of eight, twelve, Posters twelve, Kind Hearts six, Run six, and Lavender four prints.
+Also available as part of a group of ten, twelve, & Posters twelve prints.

 Available in three sizes – choose your preferred colour from 20 options.
 Select a colour to preview image (click on image to expand):